 Don Clifton Legacy

-For two decades, from 1950 to 1969, Dr. Donald O. Clifton was a popular professor of educational psychology and researcher at UNL, where he first began
+For two decades, from 1950 to 1969, Dr. Donald O. Clifton was a popular professor of educational psychology and researcher at Nebraska, where he first began

 his experimentation with strengths.
 He was chairman of Selection Research Inc. and later chairman of Gallup.
 Clifton was recognized with a

 Presidential Commendation from the American Psychological Association as the Father of Strengths-based Psychology and the Grandfather of